-The Credit Facility provides for incremental revolving credit commitments for a minimum principal amount of \$10.0 million, up to an aggregate amount of \$150.0 million, subject to the lender's discretion to elect or decline the incremental
+The Credit Facility provides for incremental revolving credit commitments for a minimum principal amount of \$10.0 million, up to an aggregate amount of \$150.0 million or 100% of Consolidated EBITDA, subject to the lender's discretion to elect or decline the incremental increase.
+We can also borrow up to the lesser of \$15.0 million or the revolving credit commitment, as defined, under a Swingline feature of the Credit Agreement.

-The Credit Facility contains a: (1) Consolidated Interest Coverage Ratio requirement whereby we must not permit the Consolidated Interest Coverage Ratio, as defined, to be less than 2.25 to 1.00, and (2) Consolidated Leverage Ratio requirement whereby the Consolidated Leverage Ratio, as defined, must be greater than 3.25 to 1.00.
+The Credit Facility contains a: (1) Consolidated Interest Coverage Ratio requirement whereby we must not permit the Consolidated Interest Coverage Ratio, as defined, to be less than 3.00 to 1.00, and (2) Consolidated Net Leverage Ratio requirement whereby the Consolidated Net Leverage Ratio, as defined, must be greater than 3.25 to 1.00.

-In addition to maintaining these financial covenants, the Credit Facility also limits our ability to enter into certain business transactions, such as to incur indebtedness or liens, to acquire businesses or dispose of material assets, make restricted payments, pay dividends (limited to \$20.0 million per year) and other transactions as further defined in the Credit Facility.
+In addition to maintaining these financial covenants, the Credit Facility also limits our ability to enter into certain business transactions, such as to incur indebtedness or liens, to acquire businesses or dispose of material assets, make restricted payments, pay dividends (limited to \$25.0 million per year) and other transactions as further defined in the Credit Facility.
 Some of these limitations, however, do not take effect so long as total leverage is less than or equal to 2.75 to 1.00 and available liquidity exceeds \$25.0 million.
 Substantially all of our domestic assets, with the exception of real property were used as collateral for the Credit Agreement.